Cowboys from Hell

-Cowboys from Hell is the fifth studio album by American heavy metal band Pantera, released on July 24, 1990, by Atco Records.
-It marked the band's major label debut and their first collaboration with producer Terry Date.
-This was also the album where Pantera started to tone down the glam style of their previous albums in favor of a heavier sound inspired by that of Black Sabbath and Judas Priest, as well as bands from the then-current heavy metal scene such as Metallica, Slayer, Faith No More, Soundgarden and Overkill.
+Cowboys from Hell is the fifth studio album and major label debut by American heavy metal band Pantera, released on July 24, 1990, by Atco Records.
+It marked the first of many collaborations with producer Terry Date.
+This was also the album where Pantera fully abandoned the glam metal style of their previous albums in favor of a heavier sound.
 It has been recognized as one of the first ever groove metal albums.

 Writing and recording

 Writing sessions for Cowboys from Hell took place throughout 1988 and 1989.
+Seeking a record label to release their album, the group received firm contract offers from both Epic and Roadracer, who had expressed some interest in signing them.
+However, they were ultimately recommended to music producers with a "more commercial type" of approach, as explained by drummer Vinnie Paul.
 After being turned down "28 times by every major label on the face of the Earth", Atco Records representative Mark Ross was asked by his boss, Derek Shulman (who was interested in signing Pantera), to see the band perform after Hurricane Hugo stranded him in Texas.
 Ross was so impressed by the band's performance that he called his boss that night, suggesting that Pantera be signed to the label.